liviobisogni/quaternion-kalman-filter/README.md

 * __scripts__: Contains MATLAB scripts that use the functions in the 'functions' folder.

-### Data
+## Data
-The __data__ folder includes real data from sensors and the magnetic field parameters generated according to the most recent (2019-2024) World Magnetic Model (WMM) [https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml).
-The parameters were generated for the appropriate date (February 13th, 2020) and location (43°52'52"N, 10°14'6"E, Viareggio, IT) where the real data was acquired.
+The __data__ folder should contain flight data collected from real sensors (gyroscope, accelerometer, magnetometer, and inclinometer), as well as magnetic field parameters.
+The magnetic field parameters can be generated using the most recent World Magnetic Model (WMM) from 2019-2024, which can be accessed through the following link: [https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml).

+The images presented in the [presentation](doc/presentation.pdf) were generated using magnetic field parameters calculated for a specific date (February 13th, 2020) and location (43°52'52"N, 10°14'6"E, Viareggio, IT) where real data was collected.

-### Images
+## Images
 The __img__ folder contains the images (.png) generated and saved by the `plot_results.m` script.

-### Scripts
+## <a id="scripts"></a>Scripts
 The __scripts__ folder contains all the scripts used.
 Possible editing, such as switching between synthetic and real data, should be done by modifying the code itself.
 All scripts have extensive comments in the code.

 Notation used: